RODA/DialogCreator/USER_MANUAL.md

 - `addError(name, message)`

-  - Show a tooltip-like validation message attached to the element.
+  - Show a tooltip-like validation message attached to the element and apply a visual highlight (glow).
 Multiple distinct messages on the same element are de-duplicated and the first one is shown.
+The highlight is removed automatically when all messages are cleared.

 - `clearError(name, message?)`

   - Clear a previously added validation message.
 If `message` is provided, only that message is removed; otherwise, all messages for the element are cleared.

-- `addGlow(name)`

-  - Visually highlight the element (adds an outline/glow to draw attention).
-Useful alongside `addError` to signal the field needing attention.

-- `clearGlow(name)`

-  - Remove any visual highlight added by `addGlow`.

 Element-specific notes and examples